-PHOTOGRAPHY.
-VIDEO AND LIVE STREAMING
+PHOTOGRAPHY, VIDEO, AND LIVE STREAMING

-Basketball England is committed to ensuring young people are protected from the inappropriate use oftheir images.
-No images should be taken at junior games, training or events without the necessary consent being obtained first including consent as to how the images will be used, especially if this is onwebsites and in other publications.
-There is also a need to ensure the opposition have obtained consentfrom parents and are then able to give consent for images to be taken.
+Basketball England is committed to ensuring young people are protected from the inappropriate use of their images.
+No images should be taken at junior games, training or events without the necessary consent being obtained first including consent as to how the images will be used, especially if this is on websites and in other publications or social media platforms.
+There is also a need to ensure the opposition have obtained consent from parents and are then able to give consent for images to be taken.

-There is no intention to prevent coaches using video as a legitimate coaching aid, but players and their parents should be aware that this is part of the coaching programme and informed consent should begained in writing, with care taken in the storing of such images.
+There is no intention to prevent coaches using video as a legitimate coaching aid, but players and their parents should be aware that this is part of the coaching program and informed consent should be gained in writing, with care taken in the storing of such images.
 Clubs/Teams (as Data Processors) are legally bound to follow General Data Protection Regulation (GDPR) legislation.